 8. When the industry has been interpreted as referring to the producers in a certain area, i.e. as defined in paragraph 7 above, countervailing duties shall be levied only on the products in question consigned for final consumption to that area.
-When the constitutional law of the importing country does not permit the levying of countervailing duties on such a basis, the importing signatory may levy the countervailing duties without limitation, if (1) such duties cannot be levied only on specific producers which supply the area in question, or (2) the exporters shall have been given an opportunity to cease exporting at subsidized prices to the area concerned or otherwise give assurances pursuant to Article 4, paragraph 5, of this Agreement, and adequate assurances in this regard have not been promptly given.
+When the constitutional law of the importing country does not permit the levying of countervailing duties on such a basis, the importing signatory may levy the countervailing duties without limitation, only if (1) the exporters shall have been given an opportunity to cease exporting at subsidized prices to the area concerned or otherwise give assurances pursuant to Article 4, paragraph 5, of this Agreement, and adequate assurances in this regard have not been promptly given, and (2) such duties cannot be levied only on specific producers which supply the area in question.

-9. Where two or more countries have reached under the provisions of Article XXIV:8(a) of the General Agreement such a level of integration that they have the characteristics of a single, unified market the industry in the entire area of integration shall be taken to be the industry referred to in paragraph 5 to 8 above.
+9. Where two or more countries have reached under the provisions of Article XXIV:8(a) of the General Agreement such a level of integration that they have the characteristics of a single, unified market the industry in the entire area of integration shall be taken to be the industry referred to in paragraphs 5 to 7 above.